catalant-backup/remove-angular-modules-loader/README.md

 # How it works

-It patches angular to put everything into a single module.
+It patches angular to put everything into a single module*.
 You no longer need to define module dependencies when creating modules, or names for that matter.

+* - `protractorBaseModule_` remains its own module because otherwise protractor tests don't work.

 This is now valid: